Lucky4Luuk/os_project/README.md

  trying to make a microkernel or something piss off

 ## TODO
-- [ ] Look into RTC possibly being legacy.
-Source: some random guy told me
-- [ ] Use the RDTSC reading to provide a way of timing?
+- [ ] Use the RDTSC reading to provide a way of more accurate sleep?
-- [ ] Use the RDTSC to generate IRQ's?
+- [ ] Use the HPET to generate regular interval IRQs.